 Every endpoint is an entryway into your network.
 Ideally, the only entities accessing your network through these gateways are your employees, who are diligently completing tasks and making money for your business.
 Unfortunately, if you aren’t practicing proper security, it’s possible that malware could stride through these openings, as well.

 There are two ways endpoints could wreak havoc on your network.
 First, the endpoint itself might be corrupted, perhaps by an employee clicking on a malicious link or attachment.
 Alternatively, an unauthorized endpoint could gain access to your network with the specific goal of injecting malware or perpetrating other illegal acts.
 In both cases, a single endpoint creates insecurity in your network and leads directly to low productivity, data theft, or worse.
-By establishing an endpoint security system, you can avoid both situations and continue to build your enterprise unimpeded.
+By using endpoint security software by VMware CB, you can avoid both situations and continue to build your enterprise unimpeded.

 How Is Endpoint Security Accomplished?

 There is one simple rule that should protect you and your business: Never should you allow an unknown or insecure endpoint to access your network.
 There are a few methods to ensure this rule remains unbroken.

 First, you should develop strong but reasonable rules for devices that might access your network.
 For example, you might mandate that devices connected to your network include only software from an approved list, remain up-to-date on all software patches and updates, and use a standard antivirus program.
 This is especially vital for enterprises interested in establishing a Bring Your Own Device (BYOD) policy.

 Additionally, you might utilize a network monitoring program to ensure that unauthorized endpoints do not connect.
 Such programs also typically watch endpoints for suspicious behavior or applications that are not permitted.
 Used in conjunction, these two strategies provide nearly foolproof endpoint security.